ozanMSFT/pytorch-wiki/Bot-commands.md

 usage: @pytorchbot rebase [-s | -b BRANCH]

 Rebase a PR.
 Rebasing defaults to the stable viable/strict branch of pytorch.
-You must have write permissions to the repo to rebase a PR.
+Repeat contributor may use this command to rebase their PR.

 optional arguments:
   -s, --stable          [DEPRECATED] Rebase onto viable/strict